Every year, Hamilton ends summer with a bang with an epic street party.

 Supercrawl is a three-day music and art street festival packed with live music, art installations, fashion, theatre, artisans and makers, great food, and tons of surprises around every corner.

 This year, Supercrawl takes over James Street North and the surrounding downtown core from September 13-15, 2019.

 Here are some of my top picks.

 Now in its 11th year, Supercrawl has grown from a small weekend block party to one of Hamilton's biggest annual festivals, drawing hundreds of thousands of visitors and taking over close to 20 city blocks.

-This year, Supercrawl celebrates its 10th anniversary and promises to be bigger and better than ever.
-As of this year, Supercrawl will now span four days (September 13-16), giving you even more chances to explore the festival itself and experience the many galleries, venues, restaurants and shops along James Street North in downtown Hamilton.
-Delve into this vibrant neighbourhood that’s at the root of Supercrawl’s inception back in 2009.
+It's the perfect weekend to explore the city's many galleries, restaurants and shops in downtown Hamilton.
+Delve into this vibrant downtown neighbourhood that's at the root of Supercrawl's inception back in 2009.

 Music in the Streets